salvadornm/cerisse/docs/run.md

 # Running

-This page explains details of the files needed to run the code, It is advisable to check the quickrun tab before reading this page.
+This page explains details of the files needed to run the code, It is advisable to check the [Quickrun](quickrun.md)  before reading this page.

 ### GNUmakefile